Hypoallergenic Formula: Everything You Need to Know

 Inadequate weight gain

-Amino acid-based formulas on the other hand don’t contain actual allergen proteins, they only contain amino acids which can’t cause a reaction.
+On the other hand, Amino acid-based formulas don’t contain actual allergen proteins.
+They only contain amino acids, which can’t cause a reaction.
 Amino acid-based formulas have been subjected to extensive clinical testing and meet the standard for complete hypoallergenicity.

 Regardless of the cause of your baby’s reflux, there are some steps you can take to help alleviate symptoms: